“Stargate Accessory Pack 1” for Lightwave 2020 (FBX & OBJ Included), Released November 3, 2023—17 MB

 From what I can tell, there were four main ways to redress the White Star bridge to represent different specific ships.
-There were lights in the supports for the railing around the commander chair that were changed to different colors, the large light panels on the aft bulkhead had their color changed, some of the computer screens on the aft bulkhead were changed out, and a lit plaque above the main door to the bridge would be changed.
+There were lights in the supports for the railing around the command chair that were changed to different colors, the large light panels on the aft bulkhead had their color changed more subtly, three of the computer screens on the aft bulkhead were swapped out (with three different sets of screens, which alway appeared together, never mixed), and a lit plaque above the main door to the bridge would be changed.
 For now, I’ll just be going into that last one.
+More details on the overall distinctions between different White Stars are in this post.

 A few days ago, Marc Bell released his CG model of the Titan-A/Enterprise-G from the final season of Star Trek: Picard.
 I’ve been acutely aware for the past… fifteen years… that I don’t just hop onto the computer to mess around and make some fun spaceship pictures like I used to.
 Despite my attempt to get back into the groove a few years ago, it didn’t quite take, possibly because I was scratching the 3D itch at my job at the time, and then Lightwave 2018 came out and my library of models assembled over the years and tweaked to my liking became more-or-less useless.